-This is a short post – and a very basic post – but a needed one.
+This post is a short one – and a very basic post – but a needed one.
 Think of this like a PSA that is attempting to pay it forward to new marketers everywhere.

-In doing some keyword research today, I was a little startled to see tens of thousands of searches being performed around the basis of submitting your website to search engines.
-Thousands of those revolved around looking for actual website submission SERVICES.
+In doing some keyword research today, I was a little startled to see tens of thousands of searches being performed centering around submitting your website to search engines.
+Thousands of those revolved around looking for website submission SERVICES.

 It’s 2013.
 A lot of us have been doing “this” – SEO, affiliate marketing, Internet marketing, etc. for a long, long time.
 And we often forget the outdated crap – and scams – that newbies to our world encounter as they’re trying to find their way and learn the ropes to promoting a website online.